DatTVu/currencyexchangefrontend/README.md

 6. One currency to another: should display the correct result
 7. Wrong currency format: should return an error to users.

+# DISCLAIMERS FOR BUILD AND DEPLOY:

+Currently the credentails and keys in code are dummy.
+To deploy, follow the steps <br/>
+below to acquire the credentials and keys required.

 # Back End Deploy(Deploy before Frontend):

 Prequisite: git, aws-cliv2, nodejs installed.